-Pink eye, also commonly known as conjunctivitis, occurs when the surface of your eyeball and inner lining of your eyelid become inflamed.
+Pink eye, also referred to as conjunctivitis, is a condition where the surface of the eyeball and the inner lining of the eyelid become inflamed.

-Pink eye is most commonly caused by a viral infection but can also be caused by a bacterial infection.
+Pink eye, or conjunctivitis, is most commonly attributed to a viral infection, although a bacterial infection can also be responsible.

-The virus or bacteria from an infected person’s eye can spread through contact with skin, eyewear, cosmetics and cosmetic brushes, linens or towels.
-Pink eye can even spread from one eye to the other in the same individual.
+The virus or bacteria from an infected person’s eye can spread through contact with skin, eyewear, cosmetics, cosmetic brushes, linens, or towels.
+It’s noteworthy that pink eye can even be transmitted from one eye to the other in the same individual.
 Taking proper precautions and seeking timely medical attention are crucial to prevent the spread and manage pink eye effectively.

 In cases when an infection is not present, pink eye can be contributed to: